Idyllwild–Pine Cove, California: Notable people

 Idyllwild is home to many artists and musicians, notably drummer David Atwood of the 1970s rock group America, Bobby Womack, and Richard Halligan, a founding member of Blood, Sweat & Tears.
-Brian “Puke” Parnell - producer, musician and frontman of punk rock band Throw The Goat - has lived in Idyllwild since 2005.
 Musician, composer, and record producer Kenneth James Gibson has a studio in Idyllwild and has recorded multiple albums there.
 PGA tour star Brendan Steele was born and raised in Idyllwild.
 Artist Nate Lowman grew up in Idyllwild and attended Idyllwild Arts Academy before moving to New York.
 Musician and radio personality Chris Thile spent most of his childhood in Idyllwild (approximately 1985–1995).

-Film actors and producers who own or owned homes in Idyllwild and the surrounding area include Charles Laughton, Marjorie Main, Sharon Lawrence, Barbara Hershey, Conor O'Farrell, Doris Day, Michael J. Fox, Sean Connery, Dolly Parton, Herb Jeffries, Craig Stevens, Andrew Robinson, Shari Lewis, Doron Ofir, and Horace Hahn, who had a supporting role in the Cecil B. DeMille film This Day and Age (1933).
+Film actors and producers who own or owned homes in Idyllwild and the surrounding area include Charles Laughton, Marjorie Main, Sharon Lawrence, Barbara Hershey, Doris Day, Michael J. Fox, Sean Connery, Dolly Parton, Herb Jeffries, Craig Stevens, Andrew Robinson, Shari Lewis, Doron Ofir, and Horace Hahn, who had a supporting role in the Cecil B. DeMille film This Day and Age (1933).
 American Idol season 10 contestant and musical artist Casey Abrams is from Idyllwild.
-Film director and screenwriter, Stephen Savage, also has a house in Idyllwild.
-Savage also founded the Idyllwild International Festival of Cinema, a film festival which celebrates its 13th year in 2022, and he is the author of California's Official State Outdoor Play.
-"Ramona".